Kristina01111000/Drws_site/README.md

 	- also check browser speed change,
 	- waiting on next peepso update to see if it fixes it
 	- -> probably will be on wednesday, never caused an issue for me, only him
+	- update did not cause an issue for me, waiting to see if it did for him

 Manager of youtube now also -> can change/add etc videos and everything